Blitzenator/Blitzenator/README.md

 - 👋 Hi, I’m @Blitzenator
-- 👀 I’m interested in {insert your intreset}
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning {insert leraning}
+- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on {insert collabartion}
+- 💞️ I’m looking to collaborate on Face recognition
-- 📫 How to reach me
+- 📫 How to reach me allenksajan@gmail.com

 <!---
 Blitzenator/Blitzenator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.